sparsh0006/TrustLock/README.md

 ## 💡 The Solution

-Eternal Key provides an automated, trustless solution for crypto inheritance:
+Solana TrustLock provides an automated, trustless solution for crypto inheritance:

 - Set up a "dead man's switch" that activates after a period of inactivity
 - Designate beneficiaries who can claim assets after the deadline